rfabre/uno/doc/articles/getting-started/wizard/using-wizard.md

 ## Project configuration wizard

-Throughout the wizard you can configure the following options, but you can click *Create* at any time to complete the project generation.
+Throughout the wizard, you can configure the following options, but you can click *Create* at any time to complete the project generation.
 Clicking *Cancel* returns to the [main page](#selecting-startup-type).

 1. [Framework](#framework)